Julia Lennon: Background

-Julia Stanley, later known by the family as Judy, was born at 8 Head Street, Toxteth, South Liverpool in 1914, and was the fourth of five sisters.
+Julia Stanley, later known by her family as Judy, was born at 8 Head Street, Toxteth, South Liverpool in 1914, and was the fourth of five sisters.
 Her mother, Annie Jane (née Millward), gave birth to a boy and then a girl, both of whom died shortly after birth.
 She then had Mary, known as "Mimi" (1906–1991), Elizabeth "Mater" (1908–1976), Anne "Nanny" (1911–1988), Julia "Judy" (1914–1958), and Harriet "Harrie" (1916–1972).
 John Lennon would later comment that the Stanley girls were "five, fantastic, strong, beautiful, and intelligent women".
 Their father, George Ernest Stanley, retired from the Merchant Navy and found a job with the Liverpool & Glasgow Salvage Association as an insurance investigator.
 He moved his family to the suburb of Wavertree, where they lived in a small terraced house at 9 Newcastle Road near to Penny Lane.
-Her mother died in 1945, and Julia had to take care of her father with help from her oldest sister.
+Julia's mother died in 1945, and Julia and her oldest sister Mimi had to take care of their father.

 Marriage to Alf Lennon

 Alfred Lennon—always called "Alf" by his family—was always joking but never held a job for very long, preferring to visit Liverpool's many vaudeville theatres and cinemas, where he knew the usherettes by name.
-At the Trocadero club, a converted cinema on Camden Street, Liverpool, he first saw an "auburn-haired girl with a bright smile and high cheekbones"; Julia Stanley.
+At the Trocadero club, a converted cinema on Camden Street, Liverpool, he first saw an "auburn-haired girl with a bright smile and high cheekbones": Julia Stanley.
 He saw her again in Sefton Park, where he had gone with a friend to meet girls.
 Lennon, who was dressed in a bowler hat and with a cigarette holder in hand, saw "this little waif" sitting on a wrought-iron bench.
-Julia (14 years old) said that his hat looked "silly", to which the 15-year-old Alf replied that she looked "lovely", and sat down next to her.
+Julia, age 14, said that his hat looked "silly", to which 15-year-old Alf replied that she looked "lovely", and sat down next to her.
 She asked him to take off his hat, so he promptly threw it straight into the Sefton Park lake.